Water Self-Dissociation is Insensitive to Nanoscale Environments: Conclusion

-Through the application of first-principles biased molecular dynamics simulations combined with an innovative reaction coordinate, the present study conclusively establishes that the dissociation free-energy of water is determined by the initial break of the O-H covalent bond.
-The subsequent separation of the formed ions, via Grotthuss diffusion, is energetically costless.
-As a consequence, the pKw turns out to be practically invariant with respect to system dimensions, providing that they do not interfer with the solvation of the products.
-A sizeable drop in $K_w$ is only seen when the first solvation shell of the ions is not intact, and in particular when the acceptor role of OH$^-$ is affected.
+Through the application of first-principles biased molecular dynamics simulations combined with an innovative reaction coordinate, the present study conclusively establishes that the dissociation free energy of water is determined by the initial break of the O-H covalent bond.
+The subsequent separation of the formed ions, via Grotthuss diffusion, entails only a very marginal fraction of the overall energetic cost.
+As a consequence, in the absence of specific interactions at the interface, the pKw turns out to be practically invariant with respect to system dimensions, providing that they do not interfer with the solvation of the products.
+A sizeable drop in $K_w$ will be only seen when the first solvation shell of the ions is not intact, and in particular when the acceptor role of OH$^-$ is affected.
 In clusters, this occurs at some point between $N$=6 and $N$=12.
-It is suggestive that the change in $K_w$ with respect to size stabilizes when the droplet approaches the length-scale for which hydrogen-bond networks develop, namely, the water hexamer \cite{science_hexamer2012, science_hexamer2016}.
-Thus, dissociation free-energy profiles in nanoscopic aggregates or in a 2D slab of 1 nm width reproduce the behavior corresponding to the bulk phase, with differences only manifesting at subnanometer confinement.
+In pores exempt from strong interactions, the primary solvation structure is destabilized in interstices under 1.6 nm, where the acessible space is subnanometric and can hardly accommodate a water bilayer or trilayer with molecules exhibiting a hindered motion.
+In the slab suspended in the gas phase, of 1 nm width, the translational and orientational freedom of the molecular dipoles is enough to form a first solvation shell around the ions that reinstates the bulk dissociation free energy.
+In fact, Figure \ref{fig-pores}b shows that the density profiles for the slab and for the largest pore turn out to be very similar in the inner region.
+In any case, it is suggestive that the change in the dissociation barrier with respect to size stabilizes when the droplet approaches the length-scale for which hydrogen-bond networks develop, namely, the water hexamer \cite{science_hexamer2012, science_hexamer2016}.
+In this way, dissociation free-energy profiles for aqueous clusters or water in nanopores reproduce the behavior corresponding to the bulk phase, with differences only manifesting at subnanometer confinement.